Editing Layout¶

 };

-Bluetooth clear all profiles &bt BT_CLR_ALL
+Bluetooth clear all profiles &bt BT_CLR_ALL¶

-behavior has been extended with an additional parameter BT_CLR_ALL
+The &bt behavior has been extended with an additional parameter BT_CLR_ALL

-, the key will initiate clearing all Bluetooth bindings (excluding the binding to the right hand).
+When bound to &bt BT_CLR_ALL, the key will initiate clearing all Bluetooth bindings (excluding the binding to the right hand).

 Saving a Layout and building firmware¶